OTIES EPPS | ASSOCIATE HEAD COACH

 Prior to her time with the Falcons, Mentz-Bruce spent 13 years as an assistant and head coach at the high school level, spending time at four various schools around the Cleveland area, ending at Midpark High School where she posted an 85-49 record during six seasons as the head coach.

 During her time at Midpark, Mentz-Bruce was named the Southwestern Conference Coach of the Year three times, and was also named the District Coach of the Year during her tenure.

 A Cleveland native, Mentz-Bruce is a graduate of Baldwin Wallace College.

 KEVIN McMANAMAN | ASSISTANT COACH

-Gordon graduated from Cleveland State with a degree in psychology and is currently pursuing her graduate degree.
+A native of Wadsworth, Ohio, Goddard graduated from Malone in May of 2017 with a degree in psychology and is currently pursuing her graduate degree at Cleveland State.

 Rachel Kucharczyk will begin her second season with the Cleveland State women’s basketball team, serving as the team’s video coordinator.